Security &

 Computed analytics cached temporarily, cleared on disconnect

 Cache is refreshed at regular intervals.
-When you disconnect your account (Settings → Sign Out), all cached analytics data associated with your account is purged.
-No previous cached data is restored if you reconnect — everything is pulled fresh.
+When you disconnect your account (Settings → Disconnect), both the cached analytics and the encrypted token are purged from PostgreSQL immediately.
+No previous cached data is restored if you reconnect — everything is pulled fresh from the Apify API.

 Application